kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ## Questions 1-10

 ### Q1
-A 21-year-old footballer presents to A&E with a stabbing pain above his RIGHT Knee Hx pain came on suddenly while sprinting
+A 21-year-old footballer presents to A&E with a stabbing pain above his right knee joint.
+He states the pain came on suddenly while he was sprinting.
+On examination he is unable to extend the leg and he walks with a limp.
+There is suprapatellar swelling and an absent knee jerk.

-O/E
-unable to extend leg + walks with a limp suprapatellar swelling + absent knee jerk
-Q: Likely diagnosis?
+What is the Likely diagnosis?
+    A. Fratire of patella
+    B. Injury to posterior cruciate ligament (PCA)
+    C. Tear of adductor magnus muscle
+    D. Tear of biceps femoris muscle

 #### Answer: E. Tear of quadriceps tendon - TRUE